 From the tea ceremony, wabi-sabi grew, over centuries, to be an all-encompassing concept of beauty—an entire philosophy that says that true beauty reflects the whole of life, and the process of growth and change.

-The marks that life leaves on objects and on us are the signs of that growth—and they are exactly what make us beautiful.
+The marks that life leaves on objects and on us are the signs of that growth—and they are exactly what makes us beautiful.

 like craftspeople the world over.
 Patina is the thin layer that forms on the surface of stone, metal, wood, or leather through age and exposure.